Daily Communal Prayer

 After the Anglican Reformation, Archbishop Thomas Cranmer (1489-1556) reduced the eight monastic offices to the two services of Morning and Evening Prayer.
 These services were printed in vernacular English and intended for use by all members of the church.
 Participation in the Daily Office is at the heart of Anglican spirituality and is the proper form of daily public worship in the church.

 At St. Timothy's, we use the Morning Prayer service at 8:00 a.m. every morning except Sunday as we pray together over conference call.
-We use the Compline service daily at 7:00 p.m. to end our days together in prayer over conference call.
+We use the Compline service Monday through Friday at 7:00 p.m. to end our days together in prayer over conference call.

 The services are found in the Book of Common Prayer.
 You can find the services online at BCP Online.
 To access these services, click on "Daily Office" in the left menu, and then click on either Morning Prayer, Rite II or Compline.